-The Chick-fil-A and McDonald’s playgrounds are great for toddlers.
-Most of these playspaces are likely not open at the moment, but keep them in mind as safety guidelines are always changing.
-There’s usually smaller slides or activities for toddlers.
+The Chick-fil-A and McDonald’s playgrounds are great for toddlers, as they are smaller and have activities for toddlers.
 Many McDonald’s playplaces have a tot area, too.
 They tend to be calmer during weekdays when the big kids are at school.
 Stop in for an ice cream cone, cup of coffee, or a full meal.
-The best part is the price (Free!)

 Hit the Mall